-The first Stonehenge Stomp event took place in 1989.
-It was always held on the same date, the last whole weekend in January.
+The first Stomp event took place in 1989 and it has always been held on the same date, the last whole weekend in January.

 Originally the Saturday walk, The Woodhenge Womble did not start until late afternoon and many people completed it in the dark.
 The Woodhenge Womble still takes place but now starts at 2pm from Durrington.
 (See The Amesbury Walkers website).

 In the early days the people who helped included local air cadets and although many helpers have and gone over the years there were still some there at the thirtieth event in 2018.

 In the early 1990’s Amesbury Sports Centre had a bar and walkers would go into Amesbury for a meal on the Saturday night and come back to the Centre for a beer and some socialising with friends, some of whom had not seen each other since the previous Stomp!.
 Overnight accommodation was provided in the Centre, you brought your own sleeping bag and chose your spot in the Gym Hall.
 Everyone was up and about by six am and waiting for a cooked breakfast.
 Some were a bit bleary eyed, especially the cadet groups who had been playing about half the night!

 By about eight am everyone had got themselves sorted, signed on and ready to go.
 Over the thirty years we have been pretty lucky with the weather, usually cold but once you got going it wasn’t too bad.

 The Stomp route has stayed basically the same over the years, occasionally we have had to make changes due to weather conditions and the expected footfall over National Trust Ground.
 All four routes pass through the same checkpoints so if you are not having such a good day you can always drop back to s shorter distance.